FERPA for Parents and Students

 The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a Federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.

-FERPA, in higher education, deals specifically with the education records of student who reach the age of 18 or who attend a post-secondary institution, affording them certain rights with respect to those records.
+FERPA, in higher education, deals specifically with the education records of students who reach the age of 18 or who attend a post-secondary institution, affording them certain rights with respect to those records.
 Institutions may grant a student more rights than those guaranteed in the Act.

 FERPA applies to students who are or have been in attendance, including those in cooperative and correspondence study.